Ready Room Operational Manual

 Inviting Inspection Team Members to an inspection

-To assign a user to an individual inspection, the Account Administrator access the inspection and then clicks the People icon near the upper right-hand corner of the inspection board, which displays the Members page.
-The Account Administrator then adds the user’s email address and clicks the Invite button.
+To assign a user to an individual inspection, the Account Administrator accesses the inspection and then clicks the People icon near the upper right-hand corner of the inspection board, which displays the Members page.
+The Account Administrator then enters the user’s email address and clicks Invite.
+Users can be created in bulk by adding email addresses separated by commas, spaces, semicolons, or new lines.
 New team members do not need to already be Ready Room users.

-If the user has already previously accepted a Ready Room invitation, an email notification of the assignment will be sent, but the user is not required to accept it; the inspection will automatically appear in the user’s inspection list.
+If a user has previously accepted a Ready Room invitation, an email notification of the inspection assignment will be sent.
+The user is not required to accept it this notification; the inspection will automatically appear in the user’s inspection list.

 If the user has not yet received a Ready Room invitation, the assignment will trigger an email invitation.
 After it is accepted and the user’s credentials are established, the inspection will appear in the user’s inspection list.